poolik/bench9000/readme.md

 ## Comparing performance against a reference

-Set a reference point with some Ruby:
+Set a reference point with some Ruby and the `reference` command:

-    bench9000 --config benchmarks/default.config.rb compare-reference 2.2.4 classic
+    bench9000 --config benchmarks/default.config.rb reference 2.2.4 classic

 <!-- -->